isleymg/find-campsites/README.md

 Modifications were made to the original script because the search result pages at recreation.gov have changed from mostly static webpages to dynamically generated webpages.
 The original method of only using the Requests module isn't able to grab all of the page content, and returns the message "Your browser does not support JavaScript!".

 This updated scraper uses the Selenium module and headless Chrome webdriver to programatically control a browser and automate location and date inputs.
+Returns a list of available campsites URLs for each date and campground specified in config file.

 # Use Case
 Did you miss the Yosemite campsite reservation day this month and now you're refreshing campground pages hoping someone cancels their reservation?